HumanAssisted/JACS/docs/schema/agent-allof-1.md

 ## jacsAgentType

-Type of the agent. 'human' indicates a biological entity, 'human-org' indicates a group of people, hybrid' indicates a combination of human and artificial components, 'ai' indicates a fully artificial intelligence.
+Type of the agent. 'human' indicates a biological entity, 'human-org' indicates a group of people, 'hybrid' indicates a combination of human and artificial components, 'ai' indicates a fully artificial intelligence.

 `jacsAgentType`